 2.3 Emotion

-Now we shall focus on another unobservable factor that has been very important for people’s psychological state.
-Some people may say that an essential difference between human beings and artificial intelligence has emotion or not.
+Now we shall focus on another unobservable factor that is very important for people’s psychological states.
+Some people may say that an essential difference between human beings and artificial intelligence is that humans have emotion.
 How many basic emotions do people have?
 How can emotions be studied and interpreted?
 Do people from different cultures identify and understand facial expressions similarly?
 What is the relationship between human emotion and behavior?
 The current section will help you to answer these questions and develop a comprehensive understanding of emotion.

 Basic Human Emotions